seanballais/seanballais.github.io/_posts/2016-03-26-developing-basyang-server-part-1.md

 Generally, developing Basyang Server has been fun.
 Now that I have more time developing the application unlike in the previous weeks, I will be able to continue developing Basyang Server and bump into multiple bugs again.

 *Are you currently working in a startup?
-What have been developing lately?
+What have you been developing lately?
 Let us know in the comments below.*